debezium/debezium-design-documents/DDD-16.md

 # Quarkus Debezium Cache/Search Invalidation

 Second‑level cache (L2C) and Search index can boost applications but becomes stale when database changes bypass the ORM without a way to notify applications of the changes.
-Debezium can capture those external changes from the DB transaction log and trigger near‑real‑time evictions of affected cache entries.
-Debezium Extensions for Quarkus inside a Quarkus app allows registering a `@Capturing` method that evicts the corresponding entity from L2C on UPDATE/DELETE events.
-We propose a new Quarkus Extension that automatically creates the handlers for eviction.
+Debezium can capture those external changes from the DB transaction log and trigger near‑real‑time evictions of affected cache entries or a reindex.
+Debezium Extensions for Quarkus inside a Quarkus app allows registering a `@Capturing` method that can update the corresponding entity on CDC events.
+We propose a new Quarkus Extension that automatically creates the handlers for refreshing session-based data like hibernate L2C and search.

 ## Module Organization